-Plant-based food sales grew by 20% last year, reaching $3.3 billion and outpacing other food sales significantly.
+Plant-based food sales grew by 20% in 2018, reaching $3.3 billion and outpacing other food sales significantly.

-Searches for 'plant-based recipes for beginners are up 85% year-over-year.
+Searches for 'plant-based recipes for beginners' increased by 85% year-over-year.

 In the market for plant-based recipe content your customers will crave?
 Our regularly-updated recipe catalogue contains all the plant-based recipe content you need to help your customers get to grips with this important trend.
 Email email@example.com to find out how we can help you add value for your customers with delicious and engaging recipe content.